-In a week-long operation in September 1965, a company of 170 troops from the 1st Battalion 1st Marines lost 40 men to booby traps and mines.
-First Battalion went on to lose 475 men (both KIA and WIA) in the six-month period from September 1965 to March 1966.
-That number equalled over 40% of the battalion’s original strength.
+In a week-long operation in September, 1965, a company of 170 troops from the 1st Battalion 1st Marines lost 40 men to booby traps and mines.
+First Battalion went on to lose 475 men (both KIA and WIA) in the six-month period from September, 1965, to March, 1966.
+That number equaled over 40% of the battalion’s original strength.
 A significant number of 1/1’s casualties fell victim to booby traps.
 But First Battalion’s losses were not the exception, they were the rule.

 Even after almost two years in Vietnam, and after having had plenty of time to become familiar with the hazards present in the South Vietnamese countryside, the Marines in I Corps still suffered high losses from booby traps.
 Robert C. Wilson, with the First Marine Division, recalled a booby trap that devastated his unit in mid-1967.
 “The VC set off 10 mines, which were spread out on the trail under us.
 When they all went off at once, every man in the patrol was hit…The corpsman who was behind me was killed instantly.
 [The] squad leader right in front of me will lose both his legs from the knees down.
 One man lost an eye…The man behind him had his leg broken in three places…Those slant-eyed VC farts knew what they were doing.
 They almost got us all.”